Willyb15/Data-Science-Python/Week2/python_lecture.md

     print char
 ```

 Woah!
 What's going on here!?
-Well, instead of unpacking all of the integers in a `range(len(my_str))` call like we did in our first `for` loop, we've gotten Python to simply unpack all of the individual characters in our string, `my_str`.
+Well, instead of iterating over all of the integers in a `range(len(my_str))` call like we did in our first `for` loop, we've gotten Python to simply iterate over all of the individual characters in our string, `my_str`.
 So in each iteration of this `for` loop, `char` stores a different letter of `my_str`, and then the call `print char` prints that character.
 So, in the end, we get the same result as either of our `while` loops above, and the first `for` loop that we wrote above.
 This is considered to be the Pythonic way to iterate over a string (or other iterable, which we'll cover next class), and so it's an important concept to grasp.

 Why is it more Pythonic?
 That's a good question.
 When we say that something is more 'Pythonic', this means that we are using the language in such a way that makes your code more readable and simultaneously uses Python's power to make your solutions more optimal.
 Let's look at how this applies to the final implementation of our `for` loop.